Adalab/adalab-m3-evaluacion-final-anamontiaga/README.md

 ## Available Scripts

+To start you can install node modules, Sass, propTypes and React Router at the same time:

+#### `npm install --save react-router-dom node-sass prop-types`

-In the project directory, you can run:
+Next, in the project directory, you can run:

 #### `npm start`